Jump to

 A simple proton and neutron Protons and neutrons

-The following animation shows the shapes and structures of this simple universe's subatomic particles, the Particles button steps through the particles, the Run button start / stops the animation (any of the buttons can be used in pause mode)
+The following animation shows the shapes and structures of this simple physics model's subatomic particles, the Particles button steps through the particles, the Run button start / stops the animation (any of the buttons can be used in pause mode)

 The Subatomic Particles